-Machine learning (ML) models, such as deep neural networks, are widely used for a range of applications to attain state-of-the-art performance [23, 36, 53, 76].
-Owing to their compute-intensive nature, ML models are often trained in a distributed manner [11, 22, 30, 57]: many worker threads iteratively process small subsets of the training data (i.e., sample batches), and use the computed updates to refine the global model parameters.
+MACHINE learning (ML) models, such as deep neural networks, are widely used for a range of applications to attain state-of-the-art performance [1], [2], [3], [4].
+Owing to their compute-intensive nature, ML models are often trained in a distributed manner [5], [6], [7], [8]: many worker threads iteratively process small subsets of the training data (i.e., sample batches), and use the computed updates to refine the global model parameters.

-With the surge of ML training demands, it has become increasingly common to serve ML jobs in non-dedicated environments, e.g., with heterogeneous hardware from spot markets [2], or with time-varying resources from shared production clusters [42, 46, 81].
+With the surge of ML training demands, it has become increasingly common to serve ML jobs in non-dedicated environments, e.g., with heterogeneous hardware from spot markets [9], or with time-varying resources from shared production clusters [10], [11], [12].
 In such cases, workers with less capable resources would progress slower and become stragglers.
 Under the popular Bulk Synchronous Parallel (BSP) scheme, fast workers have to wait for slow ones at the end of each iteration, and stragglers would thus impair the model training efficiency.

 To mitigate the negative effect of stragglers, a large number of mechanisms have been developed in the literature.
-For example, some [26, 30, 44] have proposed to relax the synchronization barriers to avoid end-of-iteration resource wastage, yet this negatively affects the update quality and requires more iterations for models to converge.
+For example, some [5], [13], [14] have proposed to relax the

+Manuscript received 7 Feb.
+2021; revised 16 May 2021; accepted 20 July 2021.
+Date of publication 5 Aug.
+2021; date of current version 8 Mar.
+2023.
+(Corresponding author: Chen Chen.)
+Recommended for acceptance by S. Guo.
+Digital Object Identifier no. 10.1109/TCC.2021.3102593 synchronization barriers to avoid end-of-iteration resource wastage, yet this negatively affects the update quality and requires more iterations for models to converge.
 In fact, stragglers in non-dedicated clusters are mainly caused by the mismatch between workers' load and their processing capability.
 In response, the most effective strategy to eliminate stragglers is to balance the load of workers according to their instantaneous processing capability.

 Nonetheless, ML workloads pose new challenges to the load balancing community.
-Existing load balancing schemes designed for traditional multi-core or big data scenarios can be broadly classified into two categories: static and dynamic load balancing (§2.2.3).
-Yet, different from those traditional workloads such as HPC processing [17, 34] or MapReduce [31], ML computations are highly structured (with thousands of short iterations) and also tensor-based (samples in each iteration are packaged into a non-divisible matrix for fast processing).
-Static load balancing approaches [51, 73, 78] are not aware of runtime resource variations, and dynamic approaches [13, 41, 82], which are mainly based on work stealing [12, 17, 34], are also deficient for ML workloads.
+Existing load balancing schemes designed for traditional multi-core or big data scenarios can be broadly classified into two categories: static and dynamic load balancing (Section 2.2.3).
+Yet, different from those traditional workloads such as HPC processing [15], [16] or MapReduce [17], ML computations are highly structured (with thousands of short iterations) and also tensor-based (samples in each iteration are packaged into a non-divisible matrix for fast processing).
+Static load balancing approaches [18], [19], [20] are not aware of runtime resource variations, and dynamic approaches [21], [22], [23], which are mainly based on work stealing [15], [16], [24], are also deficient for ML workloads.
 First, work stealing usually requires fine-grained worker progress monitoring and runtime load migration, which is inefficient for an iterative model training process.
-Second, runtime load migration assumes that samples are processed one by one, which is indeed incompatible with the style of tensor-based processing in modern ML frameworks [9, 11, 21].
+Second, runtime load migration assumes that the samples be processed one by one, yet such a sequential manner hinders the full utilization of hardware accelerators like GPUs that are common for model ML frameworks [8], [25], [26].